-Impaired asset is an accounting term that describes an asset with its recoverable value or fair market value lower than its carrying value.
+An impaired asset is an accounting term that describes an asset with a recoverable value or fair market value that is lower than its carrying value.
 When an asset is impaired, a write-down on the balance sheet and an impairment loss are recognized on the income statement.
 IFRS and GAAP impose different rules on impaired assets.

-- An impaired asset appears when the recoverable value or fair market value of an asset is lower than its carrying value.
+- An impaired asset occurs when the recoverable value or fair market value of an asset is lower than its carrying value.

 - Long-term assets, such as patents, goodwill, PP&E, etc., are subject to asset impairment due to their long economic lives, especially when their depreciation or amortization expenses are underestimated.